Who I am and What I do…

 An opportunity arose to take a position as a network and systems support technician for the Hospital here in Norwood, and I jumped at the chance to gain more experience.
 Along with 3 other technicians I handled all the printer and computer hardware and software repair, troubleshooting and replacement for the Hospital and it’s satellite facilities.
 This included the servers for printing, file management and special health care software, as well as the backup servers and tape backup drives.
 One major project I managed involved the upgrade and replacement of over 500 computers running Windows NT to new workstations running Windows 2000 and Windows XP.
 Each computer had to be removed and replaced while the day-to-day functions of the hospital continued uninterrupted, and it was quite a challenge but we got the job done ahead of schedule.

 In 2006 I started doing some contract work on my own.
-Companies I have done technical or contract work for include Dell, HP, Insight, The Boy Scouts of America, DHL, Dunkin Brands, & Synerfac.
+I did some technical contract work for Dell, HP, Insight, The Boy Scouts of America, DHL, Dunkin Brands, & Synerfac.

 Now I am trying to help you get the best performance out of your home computers.